Almusawee/Autonomous-AI-research-Assistant/README.md

-*Developed by Aliyu Lawan Halliru — conceptual design and theoretical integration.*
-*For research and philosophical inquiry only.
-No commercial use without explicit review.*

 ## Collaboration Interest
 This architecture demonstrates a novel approach to AI-driven scientific discovery.
 Interested in partnerships to scale this concept with modern LLMs and rigorous validation.